Hints for Performance Tuning#

 will cause PETSc to preallocate the correct amount of space for the factorization.

--malloc_dumpwill print a list of unfreed memory at the conclusion of a program.
-If all memory has been freed, only a message stating the maximum allocated space will be printed.
-However, if some memory remains unfreed, this information will be printed.
+-malloc_dumpwill print a list of memory locations that have not been freed at the conclusion of a program.
+If all memory has been freed no message is printed.
 Note that the option

 -malloc_dumpactivates a call to